-Home > About us > Becoming Psychological, Adversity and Trauma-Informed (PAT) > Trauma-informed training
+Home > About us > Becoming Psychological, Adversity and Trauma-Informed (PAT) > Mental health training for workplaces and professionals

 We work with businesses and Voluntary, Community and Social Enterprise (VCSE) organisations to help them become more psychological, adversity, and trauma-informed.